Direct Training High-Performance Deep Spiking Neural Networks: A Review of Theories and Methods: Software Frameworks and Neuromorphic Hardware for Spiking Neural Networks

+One category of frameworks includes brain simulators such as NEURON \citep{hines1997neuron} and Brian \citep{goodman2009brian}, which not only enhance the scalability and computational efficiency of models but also encompass cognitive functions such as perception, decision-making, and reasoning.
+The SNNs constructed by these frameworks exhibit a high degree of biological plausibility, making them suitable for studying the functionalities of real neural systems.
+They support biologically interpretable learning rules such as Spike-Timing-Dependent Plasticity (STDP) \citep{bi1998synaptic}, playing a significant role in advancing the field of neuroscience.
+However, these frameworks lack core computational functionalities required for deep learning, such as automatic differentiation, rendering them incapable of performing machine learning tasks.
 Another category of brain-inspired computing frameworks comprises deep spiking computation frameworks.
 Deep SNNs involve a substantial amount of matrix operations across spatial and temporal dimensions, a variety of neurons, neuromorphic datasets, and deployments on neuromorphic chips.
 The modeling and application processes are complex, and achieving high-performance acceleration is challenging.
 To address these issues, spiking deep learning frameworks need to support the construction, training, and deployment of deep SNNs, and be capable of acceleration based on spike operations.
 Frameworks such as BindsNET \citep{hazan2018bindsnet}, NengoDL \citep{rasmussen2019nengodl}, SpykeTorch \citep{mozafari2019spyketorch}, \href{https://doi.org/10.5281/zenodo.4422025}{Norse}, \href{https://github.com/fzenke/spytorch}{SpyTorch}, SNNTorch \citep{eshraghian2023training} and SpikingJelly \citep{fang2023spikingjelly} have been developed.
 They utilize simple spiking neurons to reduce computational complexity, making them suitable for machine learning research.
 Among them, BindsNet \citep{hazan2018bindsnet} primarily focuses on machine learning and reinforcement learning; NengoDL \citep{rasmussen2019nengodl} converts ANNs to obtain deep SNNs but does not support direct training of SNNs using surrogate gradient methods; SpyTorch is a demonstrative framework that only provides basic surrogate gradient examples; SpyTorch \citep{mozafari2019spyketorch} introduces a new type of surrogate gradient method named SuperSpike.
 These frameworks can implement some simple machine learning and reinforcement learning models, but they still lack deep learning capabilities for SNNs.
 Norse is attempting to introduce the sparse and event-driven characteristics of SNNs and supports many typical spiking neuron models.
 It is in the development stage and has not been officially released yet.
 SNNTorch supports some variants of online backpropagation algorithms that are more biologically plausible and support large-scale SNN computation.
 SpikingJelly \citep{fang2023spikingjelly} is a full-stack toolkit for preprocessing neuromorphic datasets, building deep SNNs, optimizing their parameters, and deploying SNNs on neuromorphic chips, which shows remarkable extensibility and flexibility, enabling users to accelerate custom models at low costs through multilevel inheritance and semiautomatic code generation.
 In summary, the development of existing software frameworks is essentially in its early stages, and there is still a long way to go in terms of functionality enhancement and performance optimization.